 A sheltered picnic facility with a children's playground is available to the left of the entrance of the National Capital Exhibition.

-Easily accessible free parking facilities are available for coaches within walking distance of the National Capital Exhibition.
-Extensive free car parking is available.
+Easily accessible parking facilities are available for coaches within walking distance of the National Capital Exhibition.
+Extensive pay car parking is available.
 Short-stay pay parking is available for up to four hours close to the Exhibition entrance.
 All day multi-stay pay parking available off Regatta Place.

 For further information contact the National Capital Exhibition on:

 - Email: firstname.lastname@example.org